Zero97M-CU/PESProj1/README.md

 memory.
 Or an invalid use input which will show an invalid flag instead of breaking out of the program.

+Basic testing is done via a <stdin> test file with all the functions to be tested along with the required parametrs for each function.
+The compiler automatically feeds the parameters after each function invoke mentioned in the stdin file.

 The entire project took our team (of 2) about 45 man hours and was a very good learning experience.